‘Blindspot’ Season 2 Return Date, Episode 19 To See Kurt Weller, Jane’s Passionate Kiss, And Season 3 Update

 While on their undercover mission, Jand and Kurt are set to learn a bit about each other.
 It might be because of a dual polygraphic test.

 Blindspot executive producer told Entertainment Weekly that Jane and Kurt would leave their weapons behind to go undercover.
-He also said that the dual polygraph test is “Blindspot‘s version of a trust fall,” adding “What will Weller and Jane learn about each other that they don’t already know?”
+He also said that the dual polygraph test is “Blindspot‘s version of a trust fall,” adding, “What will Weller and Jane learn about each other that they don’t already know?”

 The previous episode saw Sphered procuring large amounts of nuclear material in Bangkok, Thailand.
 She also warned her associate to avoid the Western Hemisphere.
 According to Martin Gero, the Episode 18 final scene involving Shepherd and the “giant pieces” of Episode 19 were shot in Bangkok.